 Top 5 Audit Challenges

-IT change auditing is no walk in the park.
+IT change auditing is not a walk in the park.
 Every IT department responsible for change auditing struggles with a variety of issues, many of which are common across IT departments of all kinds, sizes and locations.
 These challenges, if not managed properly, can thwart the security and compliance efforts of even the most ambitious organizations.
 That is why finding a solution to these common audit challenges is an essential aspect of life as an IT professional.

 5. Managing Multiple Compliance Audits: As times have changed, so too have the rules by which organizations, businesses, agencies and entire industries are expected to conform to.
 New regulations continue to come out of the wood work on a daily basis, and IT departments are often the ones bearing the brunt of the storm.
 One of the biggest challenges faced by IT departments looking to audit changes is the need to adhere to multiple compliance standards.
 Staying HIPAA compliant is hard enough, but many IT departments are responsible for adhering to the demands of HIPAA, SOX, FISMA and a multitude of other audit standards all at once.